nadolualex/Le_Stats_Sportif/README.md

 # Multi-threaded Flask Server for Real-time Data Processing

-## Introduction
+### Introduction
-The Multi-threaded Flask Server for Real-time Data Processing is a robust solution developed by Nadolu Robert-Alexandru (334CB) to efficiently handle concurrent data requests while ensuring seamless real-time data processing.
-Leveraging advanced techniques such as thread pooling and task management, this server is capable of delivering high-performance data processing capabilities.
+This project focuses on the development of a multi-threaded Flask server capable of real-time data processing.
+The server implementation utilizes advanced techniques such as thread pooling and efficient task management to handle concurrent data requests seamlessly.

 ## Implementation Details